 The Nominating, Compensation and Planning Committee was formed by the Board on October 12, 2011 and operated pursuant to its charter until June 9, 2016.
 At that time, the Board determined that it was in the best interests of the Company and its shareholders to segregate the responsibilities of the Nominating, Compensation and Planning Committee into two distinct committees - the Compensation Committee and the Nominating Committee.
 Effective June 9, 2016, the Board reconstituted the Nominating, Compensation and Planning Committee as the Compensation Committee and established a separate Nominating Committee.
-Each of the Compensation Committee and the Nominating Committee and establishing its authority and responsibilities.
+Each of the Compensation Committee and the Nominating Committee has a distinct charter governing its operation and establishing its authority and responsibilities.